wp-plugins/advanced-iframe/readme.txt

 First version.

 == Changelog ==
+= 2.0.1 =
+Fix: The included footer was causing an Javascript error on non advanced iframe pages.
+Now I check if the function does exist.

 = 2.0 =
 New: onload attribute added
 New: Javascript onload solution for scolling the parent page to the top.